bolderbrush10/SearchlightAssault/README.md

 - Boosted turrets have trouble shooting at something if it has its force set every tick

-- Two searchlights have trouble targeting each other at the same time (Probably because of raise / clear alarm "destroying" their targets and creating a new entity of the alarm / base type)
+- Two searchlights have trouble targeting each other at the same time (Probably because of raise/clearAlarm() "destroying" their targets and creating a new entity of the alarm / base type)

 ### Map Editor Quirks